-Here’s 5 tips on how to edit your music and increase your chances of landing a sync.
+Here are 5 tips on how to edit your music and increase your chances of landing sync.
 These aren’t steadfast rules, but it’s what has worked for me.

 There’s an art in making memorable music that isn’t overly complicated.
 Not all of the music you license will have dialog over it, but a lot of mine does so I try to keep the lead melodies to a minimum and create a vibe with the rhythm and tonal qualities.

 Sound selection is the most important aspect to pull off simplicity.
 If you are using MIDI instruments, make sure they sound believable and don’t let your mix dominate where vocals reside in the frequency spectrum.

 Focus on all the parts in the song that a video editor can cut to while keeping the music engaging.
 Think of interesting mutes, reversing a section, adding a drum fill before a new phrase, sound FX, and anything quick and rhythmic.
 These special moments will help drive the picture and tell the story.

 These are three different cut down lengths for music editors.
 Video creators are making different clips for their clients’ needs, but I find most of them are locked into these lengths from the television advertising days and people’s attention spans.